Terii414/Projects/README.md

 ## One click installation (recommended):

-You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://s.4geeks.com/start?repo=https://github.com/4GeeksAcademy/iptables-blocking-practice).
+You can open these exercises in just a few seconds by clicking: [Open in the cloud](https://s.4geeks.com/start?repo=https://github.com/4GeeksAcademy/iptables-blocking-practice).

 > Once you have VSCode open the LearnPack exercises should start automatically.
 If exercises don't run automatically, you can try typing on your terminal: `$ learnpack start`